NSStoyanova22/Eventful/README.md

 ## 🛡 Functionality Overview

-EvenHub provides a structured and efficient approach to event planning.
+Eventful provides a structured and efficient approach to event planning.
 Here’s an overview of its core functionalities:

 - **User Authentication:** Secure sign-up and login with validation.
 - **Event Dashboard:** Displays all created events, categorized for easy access.